 - Cards expire every three years on the last day of the expiration month.
 The expiration month is embossed on the front of each card.
 Cards are automatically reissued to cardholders who have used their cards within 12 months prior to expiration.
 JPMorgan sends the cards to the Procurement Operations Office.
+Cardholders are required to complete the online training tutorial and test to insure the cardholder has been made aware of any changes in policy since the card was originally issued.
 Notification is sent to the cardholder stating the card will be arriving by campus mail along with the Purchasing Card Receipt form.
 The Purchasing Card Receipt form will need to be signed and returned to the Procurement Operations Office within 10 days of receipt.
 If the receipt form is not returned within the designated date the card will be set to $1.00 until the form has been received.
-Cardholders will also be required to complete the online training tutorial and test to insure the cardholder has been made aware of any changes in policy since the card was originally issued.

 The maximum dollar limit shall not exceed $5,000 per transaction.
-Each department is responsible for setting the per transaction limit commensurate with the individual cardholder's responsibilities and purchasing activity.
+Each department is responsible for setting the appropriate per transaction limit with the individual cardholder's responsibilities and purchasing activity.

 The University purchasing card should always be protected.
 The card should be kept in a secure location.
 The only person authorized to use the purchasing card is the cardholder whose name appears on the face of the card.
 Under no circumstances may a cardholder allow another individual to use his or her purchasing card.

 In order to protect the University's interest, lost or stolen purchasing cards must be reported to JPMorgan (1-800-270-7760), the cardholder's approving official, and Procurement Operations.
 The cardholder can be liable for all charges incurred until the card is reported lost, stolen or misplaced.